 Technology is rapidly changing and expanding in every field imaginable, in every aspect of our life, transforming it.
 We live in an information age where the digital revolution has created a knowledge base society surrounded by a high tech economy which has allowed rapid global communications and networking to shape modern society.
 Technology in Prisons has also seen a rapid development in the last years, having things unimagined a few years ago: internet access to prisoners, e-health and e-learning for prisoners, use of mobile devices in prison, IPads for officers, biometrics, video-conferencing, cloud services and much more.

-The third EuroPris ICT in Prison Workshop took place on 29-30 June 2016 in Sintra, Portugal, hosted by the Portuguese Prison and Probation Service.
+The third EuroPris ICT in Prison Workshop took place on 29-30 June 2016 in Sintra, Portugal, hosted by the Portuguese Directorate General of Reintegration and Prison Service.
 The event was attended by 68 participants from 22 countries.
 The participants had the chance to discuss in depth in break out sessions topics such as:

 In cooperation with the Irish Prison Service and Northern Ireland Prison Service, the second EuroPris ICT in Prisons Workshop took place on 3rd and 4th April 2014 in Portlaoise, Ireland and focused on experts working in the ICT sector of prison and correctional services.